0xpolydexter/webtest/README.md

-This is a playarea for me to revisi some fun programming and also learn blockchain.
+This is a play area for me to revisit some fun programming and also learn blockchain.